-For the past few months the very word “cherry tree blossom” has been magnified in my spirit.
+For the past few months, the very word “cherry tree blossom” has been magnified in my spirit.
 It all started back in November or December while watching a movie called “Saving Mr. Banks.”
 This film is about the author of Mary Poppins and how her children’s classics came about.
 Although the author is quite cantankerous in the movie, I fell in love with her immediately.
-The movie takes a peek backwards into her childhood where horrific and glorious memories haunt her.
+The film takes a peek backward into her childhood, where horrific and glorious memories haunt her.

-Yes, it can be similar for many of us.
-During the movie, in one particular scene, she looks out her window at the cherry tree blossoms and mentions how they look like cotton candy on a stick.
-In that moment my heart leaped out of my chest, then an echo, “cherry tree blossoms.”
+Yes, it can be similar to many of us.
+During the movie, in one particular scene, Miss Travers looks out her window at the cherry tree blossoms and mentions how they look like cotton candy on a stick.
+At that moment, my heart leaped out of my chest, then an echo, “cherry tree blossoms.”
 “What can this mean?”
 I silently pondered.
 The next day I ordered Mary Poppins to read.
 “If you want to find Cherry Tree Lane all you have to do is ask a policeman at the crossroads.”
 P. L. Travers.

 I married a policeman at my own crossroads in life, and I am thankful every day for his companionship, but what was God trying to speak to me when he continued to grab my attention using cherry trees?
 “Cherry-Tree Lane, where the houses run down one side and the Park runs down the other, and the cherry-trees go dancing right down the middle.”
 Dancing cherry trees and cotton candy, can it get any better than this?